Opentrons/Protocols/protocols/6e2509/README.md

 * Number of samples: Input the total number of samples in all four plates.
 Supports up to 384 samples.
 * PCR Mix Transfer Volume: Input the volume of PCR mix to transfer per well.
 Default is 7.5 uL.
 * Sample Transfer Volume: Input the volume of sample to transfer per well.
 Default is 5 uL.
+* Sample Aspiration Height Above Bottom of the Well: Specify the height from the bottom of the well in which the pipette will aspirate.
+* Sample Dispensing Height Above Bottom of the Well: Specify the height from the bottom of the well in which the pipette will dispense.
-* Aspiration Height Above Bottom of the Well: Specify the height from the bottom of the well in which the pipette will aspirate.
+* Master Mix Aspiration Height Above Bottom of the Well: Specify the height from the bottom of the well in which the pipette will aspirate.
-* Dispensing Height Above Bottom of the Well: Specify the height from the bottom of the well in which the pipette will dispense.
+* Master Mix Dispensing Height Above Bottom of the Well: Specify the height from the bottom of the well in which the pipette will dispense.

 **Note About Reagents:**
-PCR Mix should be placed into channel A1 of the 12-well reservoir.
+PCR Mix should be placed into column A1 of the 96 well plate.

 **Labware Setup**

-Slot 1: Plate 1 \
+Slot 1: Plate 1

-Slot 2: Plate 2 \
+Slot 2: Plate 2

-Slot 4: Plate 3 \
+Slot 4: Plate 3

-Slot 5: Plate 4 \
+Slot 5: Plate 4

-Slot 3: 384 Well PCR Plate \
+Slot 3: 384 Well PCR Plate

-Slot 6:  Nest 12 well reservoir (PCR Mix in A1) \
+Slot 6:  96 Well Plate (PCR Mix in Column A1)

-Slots 7 - 11: Opentrons 96 Filter Tip Rack 20 uL \
+Slots 7 - 11: Opentrons 96 Filter Tip Rack 20 uL

 ### Robot
 * [OT-2](https://opentrons.com/ot-2)